Scrabble letter distributions: Anglo-Saxon

 Anglo-Saxon uses the letter K, but it only occurs in one word (kyning, usually written cyning) and loanwords, so there is no tile for it.
 Anglo-Saxon uses the letter Z, but it is a very rare spelling of TS, and is used in loanwords for the sound of Z in modern English, so there is no tile for it.
-J, V, and Q are only used in loanwords.
-Anglo-Saxon uses the letter Ƿ, but it was replaced by W in this set because it can be easily confused with P. Anglo-Saxon also uses the letter Ȝ, but it is a typographic variant of G, so that is used instead.
+Q is only used in loanwords.
+J and V did not exist as letters separate from I and U. Anglo-Saxon uses the letter Ƿ, but it was replaced by W in this set because it can be easily confused with P. Anglo-Saxon also uses the letter Ȝ, but it is a typographic variant of G, so that is used instead.

 Armenian

 Armenian-language editions use the following 146 tiles.
 The board is 17x17 instead of 15x15.
 This version is called ԲԱՌ ԽԱՂ (bar khagh, meaning words game).